rovetz/rovetz/README.md

-## :heart: build software with Ruby and Rails
+## :heart: building software with Ruby and Rails

 Never satisfied with the surface — always delving deeper